Our team

 Menopause project

-We're creating a comfortable and friendly space for women from refugee and asylum seeker backgrounds to talk about their reproductive health with GPs and medical professionals
+We're creating a comfortable and friendly space for women from sanctuary-seeking backgrounds to talk about their reproductive health with GPs and medical professionals